 Happy Birthday, Kurtis Blow!

 Blow started at the beginning of Harlem’s steep hip-hop heritage.
-While “The Breaks” is easily his most known song, Blow’s high regard comes from being the first rapper to earn a major record label contract, paving the way for the Beastie Boys and Run-DMC.
+“The Breaks” is his most known song, and Blow was the first rapper to earn a major record label contract, paving the way for the Beastie Boys and Run-DMC.
 Mercury Records took that chance in 1979 after the success of “Christmas Rappin’.”

 The success of “The Breaks” (which sold over 1 million copies) and “Christmas Rappin'” (500,000 copies) also allowed him to become the first rhymer to travel overseas.
 Thus, in a sense, he was hip-hop’s first world ambassador as he brought his party-style rhymes to the globe.